ha7ilm/csdr/README.md

 How to compile
 --------------

+	make
+	sudo make install

 The project was only tested on Linux.
 It has the following dependencies: `libfftw3-dev`

-	make
-	sudo make install

 If you compile on ARM, please edit the Makefile and tailor `PARAMS_NEON` for your CPU.

 To run the examples, you will also need <a href="http://sdr.osmocom.org/trac/wiki/rtl-sdr">rtl_sdr</a> from Osmocom, and the following packages (at least on Debian): `mplayer octave gnuplot gnuplot-x11`

 If you compile *fftw3* from sources for use with *libcsdr*, you need to configure it with 32-bit float support enabled:

-	./configure --enable-float && make && sudo make install
+	./configure --enable-float

 Credits
 -------